-- Owl Mitigation and Monitoring Plan shall be submitted to the BLM, and CDFW for review and approval prior to passive relocation. - Occupied burrows shall not be disturbed during the nesting season (February 1-August 31).
-In the event that an occupied burrow absolutely cannot be avoided (e.g., due to physical or safety constraints), passive relocation of owls may be implemented prior to construction activities only if a qualified biologist approved by CDFW verifies through non-invasive methods that either the birds have not begun egg-laying and incubation or that juveniles from the occupied burrows are foraging independently and are capable of independent survival. - Unless otherwise authorized by CDFW, a 650-foot buffer within which no activity will be permissible shall be maintained between project activities and nesting burrowing owls during the nesting season.
-This protected area shall remain in effect until August 31 or at CDFW's discretion and, based on monitoring evidence, until the young owls are foraging independently. - If accidental take (disturbance, injury, or death of owls) occurs, the Designated Biologist shall be notified immediately. - Impacts to active burrowing owl territories shall be mitigated at a 1:1 ratio through a combination of off-site habitat compensation and/or off-site restoration of disturbed habitat capable of supporting this species.
+- Impacts to active burrowing owl territories shall be mitigated at a minimum of a 1:1 ratio through a combination of off-site habitat compensation and/or off-site restoration of disturbed habitat capable of supporting this species.
 The acquisition of occupied habitat off-site shall be in an area where energy facilities would not pose a mortality risk.
 Acquisition of habitat shall be consistent with the CDFW's Staff Report on Burrowing Owl Mitigation (CDFW 2012).
 The preserved habitat shall be occupied by burrowing owl and shall be of superior or similar habitat quality to the impacted areas in terms of soil features, extent of disturbance, habitat structure, and dominant species composition, as determined by a qualified ornithologist.
-The site shall be approved by BLM and CDFW.
+The site shall be approved by the BLM and CEC.
 Land shall be purchased and/or placed in a conservation easement in perpetuity and managed to maintain suitable habitat.
-The off-site area to be preserved can coincide with other off-site mitigation lands, with the approval of CDFW. - The approved biologist shall remain on-site until all vegetation is cleared and, at a minimum, conduct site and fence inspections on a regular (monthly) schedule throughout construction to ensure that the project is in compliance with the MMs. - Employees and contractors shall look under vehicles and equipment for the presence of wildlife prior to moving vehicles and equipment.
-If present, the animal shall be left to move on its own or until it is removed by the approved biologist.
+The off-site area to be preserved can coincide with other off-site mitigation lands, with the approval of the CEC. - The approved biologist shall remain on-site until all vegetation is cleared and, at a minimum, conduct site and fence inspections on a regular (monthly) schedule throughout construction to ensure that the project is in compliance with the MMs. - Employees and contractors shall look under vehicles and equipment for the presence of wildlife prior to moving vehicles and equipment.
+If present, the animal shall be left to move on its own.

 No listed species shall be handled without concurrence from USFWS and/or CDFW, as applicable.

-MM BIO-20: American Badger and Desert Kit Fox Protection.
+MM BIO-22: American Badger and Desert Kit Fox Protection.
 To avoid direct impacts to American badger and desert kit fox, preconstruction surveys shall be conducted for these species concurrently with the desert tortoise surveys.
 Surveys shall be conducted as described below: